-This is the classic gluten free buttermilk pancake recipe you’ve been looking for.
+This is the classic recipe for gluten free buttermilk pancakes you've been looking for.
 So light and fluffy, and you can make them ahead, freeze and reheat for a super quick breakfast!

 I've been tinkering with this recipe for gluten free buttermilk pancakes for weeks and weeks.
 Here was my wish list: thick, fluffy pancakes that don't need a lot of sugar to have a lot of flavor.